 Konstantin Semilakovs has performed in recital and chamber music concerts at the International Beethoven Festival Bonn, the Frankfurt Musikmesse, the Braunschweig Classix Festival, the Schleswig-Holstein and Mecklenburg-Vorpommern Music Festivals.
 In 2010 he debuted with the Nuremberg Symphony Orchestra and Beethoven's Choral Fantasy at the Meistersingerhalle.

 Konstantin Semilakovs was awarded the Klassikpreis of West German Broadcasting (WDR) and City of Münster, the Hans Sikorski Memorial Award, and the Prize of Ingolstadt Concert Association.

-Since 2011 he has been teaching piano at the Nuremberg University of Music and since 2013 at the College of Catholic Church Music and Music Education Regensburg.
-Since 2016 Konstantin Semilakovs has been teaching as lecturer in piano at the University Mozarteum Salzburg (Austria).
+From 2011 to 2018 he taught at the Nuremberg University of Music, 2013-2017 at the College of Catholic Church Music and Music Education Regensburg and 2016-2018 at the University Mozarteum in Salzburg.

-In addition to his artistic and pedagogical activities Konstantin Semilakovs is researching the phenomenon of synaesthesia and "color" in classical music of the late 19th and 20th century (especially in the compositions of Alexander Scriabin and Olivier Messiaen).
-The main focus of his work is the relation of partial tone harmony and acoustic tonality to neurophysiological foundations of consonance and harmony perception.
+In addition to his artistic and pedagogical activities, Konstantin Semilakovs is researching the phenomenon of synaesthesia and 'colour' in classical music of the 20th century (especially in the compositions of Alexander Scriabin and Olivier Messiaen) within his doctoral programme at the University of St Andrews.
+The main focus of his work is the relation between overtone-based harmony and tonality, cross-modal linkage, and perception of consonance and harmony.